 Revenue represents the fair value of consideration received or receivable from clients for goods and services provided by the Company.
 Revenue from system sales includes software and related hardware.
 Revenue from professional services includes implementation, training and consulting services.
 Revenue from maintenance includes post contract customer support and maintenance services.
 Revenue from transaction processing and other includes electronic data interchange ("EDI") services, Software-as-a-Service ("SaaS") transactions, software hosting services, and outsourcing.
-For some clients, we host the software applications licensed from us remotely using our own or third party servers, which saves these clients the cost of procuring and maintaining hardware and related facilities.
+For some clients, we host the software applications licensed from us remotely using our own or third-party servers, which saves these clients the cost of procuring and maintaining hardware and related facilities.
 For other clients, we offer an outsourced solution in which we assume partial to total responsibility for a healthcare organization's information technology operations using our employees.
-Revenue from prepackaged medications includes the sale of medications and pharmaceutical products.
+Revenue from software licensing arrangements where the service element is not considered essential to the functionality of the other elements of the arrangement is recognized upon delivery of the software or as services are performed, provided persuasive evidence of an arrangement exists, fees are considered fixed or determinable, and collection of the receivable is probable.
+The revenue recognized for each separate element of a multiple-element software contract is based upon vendor-specific objective evidence of fair value, which is based upon the price the customer is required to pay when the element is sold separately or renewed.
+For arrangements in which vendor-specific objective evidence of fair value only exists for the undelivered elements, the delivered elements (generally software licenses) are accounted for using the residual method.